Atlinx/LearningBabylon/README.md

 Repository to learn and play around with Babylon

-The website is hosted on github pages
+The website is hosted on GitHub Pages at (https://atlinx.github.io/LearningBabylon)[https://atlinx.github.io/LearningBabylon].

 ## Notes